Linaro/lava/doc/v2/lava_test_shell.rst

 The arguments are:

- 1. Name that is used to identify the process later in lava-background-process-stop
+ 1. The name that is used to identify the process later in lava-background-process-stop
- 2. The process to be run in the background
+ 2. The command line for the process to be run in the background

 See :ref:`test_attach`.

 lava-background-process-stop
 -----------------------------

-This stops the process previously started in the background.
-User can attach files to the test run if there is a need.
+This stops a process previously started in the background using :ref:`lava-background-process-start`.
+The user can attach files to the test run if there is a need.

 For example: